Date Posted: Nov 04, 2019

 There’s no minimum or maximum skill requirement to join DurhamWorks.
 We offer non-judgemental support to young people of all abilities and backgrounds, from those with no qualifications or experience, to graduates and beyond.

-We’ve already helped almost 3,000 young people find work with nearly 1,000 employers in lots of different industries, from dog grooming to computer aided design - read about some of our success stories.
+We’ve already helped almost 5,000 young people find work with 1,000 employers in lots of different industries, from dog grooming to computer aided design - read about some of our success stories.

 If you know someone aged 16-24, not in education, employment or training and lives in County Durham, encourage them to get in touch.